arrow backward icon

 2. Will an MRI of the foot show nerve damage?

 Yes, an MRI of the foot can help in the early detection of nerve damage in the foot before it becomes permanent.
-Although MRI scans provide detailed imaging of the foot's soft tissues, 562063649they need to be combined with neurological examinations to address the underlying causes of foot nerve damage effectively.
+Although MRI scans provide detailed imaging of the foot's soft tissues, they need to be combined with neurological examinations to address the underlying causes of foot nerve damage effectively.

 3.How long does a typical foot and ankle MRI take?